return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_execbuf_c.rst

     :param unsigned long offset:
         Offset into the command buffer currently being parsed where the id that needs fixup is located.
-Granularity is 4 bytes.
+Granularity is one byte.

+    :param enum vmw_resource_relocation_type rel_type:
+        Relocation type.

 .. _`vmw_resource_relocations_free`: